-When you decide to take your cat out, either exploring the backyard or on a multi-day hike, the first thing you’ll need is the right harness.
-A collar is great for attaching ID tags and a bell, but is dangerous to use with a leash, as the cat’s trachea is very delicate.
+When you decide to take your cat outdoors, whether exploring in the backyard or for multi-day hikes, the first thing you’ll need is the right cat harness.
+Collars are fine for attaching ID tags and a bell, but it would be dangerous to attach a leash to your cat’s collar.

-If you have an adult cat you’ll have many more harness options, because several made for small dogs will work.
-However, if you’re starting with a kitten, the number of options is limited, and you will probably have to buy a new one every few months as your little friend continues to grow.
+With an adult cat you’ll have more harness options, because several made for small dogs will work.
+However, if you’re starting with a kitten, the options are limited.
+And you should plan on buying a new harness every few months as your little friend continues to grow.

-When Fish and Chips were about eight weeks old, we started them out with a figure-eight style harness that was made for teacup dogs.
-This style harness is not ideal, because it’s easy for cats to wiggle out of, and tightens up as they pull, so it can be uncomfortable.
-But we never actually walked Fish or Chips with this harness on – we just wanted something small enough to fit them so they could get used to wearing one right away.
+When Fish and Chips were about eight weeks old, we started them out with harnesses in a figure-eight style that were made for teacup dogs.
+This style of harness is easy for cats to wiggle out of, and tightens up if they pull, so it can be uncomfortable.

-Next we purchased them both vest-style harnesses.
-These harnesses are often the most comfortable for your cat as the weight and pressure tend to be better distributed.
-That also makes them great for strong kitties, because they’re very secure and don’t have pinch points like strappy harnesses.
+Next we purchased them both vest-style cat harnesses.
+These are often the most comfortable for your cat as they more evenly distribute weight and pressure.
+That also makes them great for strong cats, because they’re very secure and don’t have pinch points like the strappy harnesses do.

-Fish loved it and still uses this variety.
-He’s currently wearing the Puppia brand harness.
 Chips, on the other hand, tried it a few times and decided he’s not a fan of vest-style harnesses.
 Our cats have very different body shapes and we found that on Chips the vest was too bulky.
-He also disliked that it had to slip snugly over his head and ears when being put on and taken off, so Chips went back to wearing the Petsafe harness for a while.
+He also disliked having it tugged over his head and ears when being put on and taken off.
+So he went back to wearing the Petsafe harness for a while.

-We’ve also tried jacket-style harnesses, like the Kitty Holster, which is designed for cats that tend to slip out of their harnesses.
-We found it was unnecessarily bulky for our cats.
-Fish and Chips are trained well enough now that we don’t worry about them wiggling out of their harnesses and running away.
-And, since neither of our cats were able to walk comfortably in the Kitty Holster around the house, we never tested it on the trails.
-That said, it gets reviews online from many pet owners – so it could be a great option for your feline friend!
+In the search to please Chips, we’ve tried jacket-style harnesses, like the Kitty Holster, which is designed for cats that tend to slip out of their harnesses.
+We found it to be unnecessarily bulky for our cats.
+Fish and Chips had difficulty walking comfortably in the Kitty Holster around the house, we never even tested it on the trails.
+That said, it gets great online reviews, so it might be the perfect option for your feline friend!

-You can also get what I call “designer” jackets for cats.
-Some of these can be used as harnesses and are also quite fashionable.
-Chips has a little leather biker jacket from the AllCatsGood Etsy shop that he seems pretty comfortable in, though we don’t use it when we’re on long hikes so he doesn’t overheat.
+Another possibility are what I call “designer” jackets for cats.
+Some of these can be used as harnesses, and are also quite fashionable!
+Chips has a little leather biker jacket from the AllCatsGood Etsy shop that he seems pretty comfortable in, though it would be too warm to use on long hikes.

-To help make Chips more comfortable donning harness, we searched for one that would be easy to put on and wouldn’t have to be adjusted once it was on … and that brought us to a H-style harness.
+Since Chips is uncomfortable in a harness that goes over his head, we searched for one that would be easy to put on and wouldn’t have to be adjusted once it was in place.
+That brought us to an H-style harness.

-H-style harnesses are not super-secure and would not be ideal for strong cats or escape artists.
+It should be noted that H-style harnesses are not super-secure and would not be ideal for strong cats or escape artists.
 They are, however, a good option for docile cats that require a lightweight harness.
-We started out with one made for dogs, but found that the fabric straps were too wide, which caused them to rub under Chips’ little arms.
+We started out with one made for dogs, but found that the fabric straps were too wide, which caused chaffing Chips’ little arms.